 The holiday season is traditionally the time when family gets together.
 It is a time of bonding, connection and festivity.
 But when a family is going through a divorce, it hampers the holiday celebration.
-Rather than focusing on family unity, instead the family is struggling with fear, sadness and dislocation.
+Moreover, rather than focusing on family unity, instead the family is struggling with fear, sadness and dislocation.
 The holiday season is particularly hard for families in the first year of divorce.
+This makes holiday season is so difficult during divorce.
 Many questions will be swirling around during that first holiday season after the decision is made to separate.

 Should we celebrate together or apart?

 Do we buy separate presents?